 I write my own unique stories with my own characters.
 However, if I were to include someone else’s character, for whatever reason, I would get their permission first.
 It’s only common courtesy.
 It could also be an opportunity for me to reach out and connect with another author.
-Most importantly, it would save me the worry of getting a nasty letter from someone’s attorney.
+Most importantly, it would save me the worry of possibly getting a nasty letter from someone’s attorney.

 Once upon a time, my friends and I were soap opera junkies.
 We loved our soaps.
 I taped my favorite soap everyday for years.
 How times have changed.
 I don’t watch soaps anymore, and neither do any of my friends.
 We stopped watching them years ago.
 I don’t think it’s our age.
 Both of my grandmothers watched their favorite soaps when they were well into their eighties.
 I think it has to do with the fact that today’s soap operas are so poorly written.

 Soap operas used to be about love and romance.
-Then one day the producers decided they wanted a younger, more hip audience.
+Then one day the producers decided they wanted younger, more hip audiences.
 As a result, the writers began writing outrageous story lines.
 Demonic possessions.
 Frozen cities.
 Characters buried alive.
-And, of course, UFOs.
+UFOs.
 Good plot lines for The X Files, but certainly not what we wanted to see on Days of Our Lives.

 Those of us who write romantic fiction know basic plot structure revolves around conflict.
 For many years, soap operas relied on these classic plot lines which consistently worked and kept viewers watching.

 The Romantic Triangle

 Boy meets girl.
 They fall in madly love.
 However, another girl is in love with the same boy, and she won’t go quietly into the night.
 She instead plots and schemes, relentlessly, to break them up, thus becoming, “The Girl We Love to Hate.”

 Extramarital Affairs and Illegitimate Children.

 The occasional side effect of the romantic triangle.
-Soap operas kept audiences riveted for years wondering when an unsuspecting husband, or ex husband, would finally discover that his son or daughter actually wasn’t his son or daughter.
+Soap opera writers kept audiences riveted for years wondering when an unsuspecting husband, or ex husband, would finally discover that his son or daughter actually wasn’t his son or daughter.